hinto-janai/someday/README.md

 - **Patches must be enumerated:** You must define the patches that can be applied to your data and _how_ they apply to your data

-- **Limited to simple patches:** Complex patches with lifetimes, return values, etc, are trickier to implement and sometimes impossible.
-The patches are usually limited to simple create/read/update/delete operations

 ## Use-case
 `someday` is useful in situations where: